Villa Windsor

 4 route du Champ d'Entraînement, also known as Villa Windsor, is a historic villa in the 16th arrondissement of Paris, France.
 It is located within the northwest section of the Bois de Boulogne, close to the southern edge of Neuilly-sur-Seine.
 It was the main residence of the Duke and Duchess of Windsor from 1953 until the Duke's death in 1972, and the Duchess continued to live there until she died in 1986.

 Early history

 Originally named Château Le Bois, the villa is a French Neoclassical-style building of fourteen rooms and is surrounded by a large tree-filled garden.

+Charles de Gaulle

 It was built from 1928 to 1929 by the French architect Roger Bouvard (1875–1961) for Henri Lillaz.
 The government sequestered the property subsequent to the Liberation of Paris in 1944, after which General Charles de Gaulle and his family occupied the house until 1946.

 Home of the Duke and Duchess of Windsor

 The Duke and Duchess of Windsor, former residents of the villa.

 Following Edward VIII's abdication as King-Emperor in 1936, he was created Duke of Windsor by King George VI in 1937.
 The Duke married Wallis Simpson on 3 June 1937 at the Château de Candé in France, and she became known as the Duchess of Windsor at that point.